kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

    All other volumes are recursively relabeled by the container runtime.
    With feature gate `SELinuxMountReadWriteOncePod`, beta + on by default in v1.28.
 2. All volumes are mounted with `-o context` by default, users can opt-out by setting `SELinuxChangePolicy: Recursive` in PodSpec.
-   With feature gate `SELinuxMount`, alpha without opt-out since 1.30, adding opt-out in 1.32.
+   With feature gate `SELinuxMount`, alpha without opt-out since 1.30, adding the opt-out field as alpha in 1.32.

-Initially, we thought we could do 2. without opt-in, but we found that it may break valid use cases.
+Initially, we thought we could do 2. without opt-out, but we found that it may break valid use cases.

 ## SELinux intro
 SELinux is a complex topic.
 Here is a brief overview of how it works in the container world.

 On Linux machines with SELinux in enforcing mode, SELinux tries to prevent users that escaped from a container to access the host OS and also to access other containers running on the host.
-It does so by running each container with unique *SELinux label* (sometimes called *SELinux context*), such as `system_u:system_r:container_t:s0:c309,c383`, and labeling all content on all volumes with the corresponding label (`system_u:object_r:container_file_t:s0:c309,c383`).
+It does so by running each container with an unique *SELinux label* (sometimes called *SELinux context*), such as `system_u:system_r:container_t:s0:c309,c383`, and labeling all content on all volumes with the corresponding label (`system_u:object_r:container_file_t:s0:c309,c383`).
 Only process with the label `...:container_t:s0:c309,c383` can access files with label `container_file_t:s0:c309,c383`.
 Therefore, a rogue user who escaped boundaries of its container, with label say `container_file_t:s0:c68,c222`, cannot access data of other containers, because the label of the attacker's process does not match any other container on the system.
 Even processes running as root (UID 0) are denied access to these files, unless they run with the right SELinux label or as privileged containers.